Upendra48/mero_samaya/README.md

-# Mero Samaya
+# ⏰ Mero Samaya

 **Mero Samaya** is a Flutter-based timer app designed to help users manage focus periods (Pomodoro-style or custom).
 It allows you to set a time interval for focused work, track how long you’ve been working, and manage sessions with a simple interface.

 ---

 ## ✨ Features

-- Set a focus timer or work session with a fixed/custom duration.
+- ⏳ Set a focus timer or work session with a fixed/custom duration
-- Start, pause, and reset the timer easily.
+- ▶️ Start, ⏸ Pause, and 🔄 Reset the timer easily
-- Display remaining and elapsed time in real-time.
+- ⏲ Display remaining and elapsed time in real-time
-- Minimal and distraction-free UI.
+- 🎯 Minimal and distraction-free UI
-- Cross-platform support (Android & iOS).
+- 📱 Cross-platform support (Android & iOS)

 ---